-Hurricane Iota: Six images that capture the Category 5 storm’s ferocity
+Hurricane Iota: Images capture the Category 5 storm’s ferocity

 This is a slice through a simulation of Hurricane Iota using the HWRF model, which specializes in tracking tropical systems.
 Air pressure, analogous to height in the atmosphere, is plotted on the vertical.

 The brown strip at the surface represents the air pressure at ground level.
 Near the middle of Iota, the air pressure is extremely low because of the strength of the storm’s vortex and the air being evacuated up and away from the center.
-That’s why the brown shape bulges upward, since the air pressure is more characteristic of something you’d ordinarily find half a mile above the ground.
+That’s why the brown shape bulges upward, since the air pressure is more characteristic of something you’d ordinarily find a half-mile above the ground.

 In the eyewall, the doughnut of extreme winds surrounding Iota’s center, gusts topping 160 mph are likely — especially a few hundred feet above the ground.
 But in the eye, there’s an oasis of calm.